panaverse/learn-nextjs/step00_helloworld_typescript/README.md

 # Next.js Hello World with TypeScript

+If you’ve never written React code, you should go through the [React tutorial](https://reactjs.org/tutorial/tutorial.html) first.

+If you donot know Typescript go through this [Essential TypeScript 4: From Beginner to Pro book](https://www.oreilly.com/library/view/essential-typescript-4/9781484270110/)

 Read Chapter 1 of the [Real World Next.js](https://www.packtpub.com/product/real-world-next-js/9781801073493)

 To Create Project give the following command: